Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/README.md

 ### 2. MCP Server to AgentCore Gateway

-The local MCP server is replaced by AWS Bedrock AgentCore Gateway:
+The local MCP server is replaced by Amazon Bedrock AgentCore Gateway:

 - **OpenAPI Integration**: The Gateway imports API operations from OpenAPI specification
 - **Tool Schema Definition**: API endpoints are converted to MCP tool schemas